Spinal dural arteriovenous fistula

 CT myelography: may demonstrate tortuous filling defects due to dilated veins 5

-Gold standard test for confirming diagnosis and provides option for treatment.
-It is a time consuming and potentially dangerous investigation as dissection of a vessel can potentially lead to cord ischaemia.
+DSA is the gold standard test for confirming the diagnosis and it provides with options for treatment.
+It is a time consuming and potentially dangerous investigation as dissection of a vessel can potentially lead to cord ischemia.

 The site of maximal MRI abnormality is not a reliable indicator of the location of the fistula, which can be many levels away.
 As such a complete spinal angiogram consists of selective catheterisation of the bilateral 8:

 median and lateral sacral arteries